Flat Affect: Causes, Associated Conditions and Treatment Options

 Several promising directions exist:

-• Social cognition training for schizophrenia addresses emotion recognition and expression simultaneously.
+- Social cognition training for schizophrenia encompasses training on both emotion recognition and emotion expression.

-• Mobile-assisted cognitive behavioral therapy combines in-person sessions with smartphone apps for daily practice.
+- Mobile-assisted cognitive behavioral therapy (CBT) is a blend of in-person therapy and smartphone apps designed for daily practice.

 The fundamental challenge remains: we’re trying to reconnect experience and expression when the wiring between them has been damaged or disrupted.
 That’s not a simple fix.